saragirard3/ffc-pwa/README.txt

 This progressive web app was built with HTML, JS, and CSS.
-This was based on the web training at FreeCodeCamp: https://www.freecodecamp.org/news/build-a-pwa-from-scratch-with-html-css-and-javascript/
+This is the results of the web training at FreeCodeCamp: https://www.freecodecamp.org/news/build-a-pwa-from-scratch-with-html-css-and-javascript/